Stand Up Paddle Boarding in Maidenhead

 Second Time Paddle Boarding in Maidenhead

-I’d do this more often but it’s not the cheapest past time.
+I’d do this more often but it’s not the cheapest past time, unless I decide to purchase my own board.
 But this time we were at a different part of the river.
 The first time was close to the Maidenhead Sounding Arch (designed by Brunel – known for it’s echo, hence the name) then the second time we were by Boulters Lock – and close to the weir (I certainly didn’t want to be sucked down that!).
 So I was slightly more nervous, plus the river was running a bit faster but it was a good test of my strength (and steering!).

 No yoga this time, just another hot evening on the river.
 Eva managed to fall in this time (she was safe in her life jacket) but certainly wasn’t put off.